This is our review of the best temporary fencing for dogs in 2023.

 Why Should I Buy a Dog Fence?

 Buying dog fences or a fencing kit is all about keeping your pet safe and there are many reasons why a portable dog fence or playpen might come in useful

 9 reasons for dog fences

 1) Potty training

 If you are trying to potty train a puppy, you might want to set up a small pet fencing area indoors to help them understand boundaries.
-Many pet parents will use a safe crate for dogs to housebreak pups as they don’t tend to do their business where they sleep and eat.
+Many pet parents will use a safe crate to housebreak pups as they don’t tend to do their business where they sleep and eat.
 These products are usually larger, though, so it’s crucial to rely on other aspects of housebreaking, like watching for signs and keeping to a routine.

 2) Introducing a new pet

 So, you’ve got a new pooch or kitten and are unsure how things will go?
 You may even have encountered a stray dog and are fearful of bringing it home in case your pet doesn’t welcome them with open arms.
 Having a dog fence will allow you to introduce new friends without any fights and help them get used to each other whilst feeling secure.